pallets/flask/docs/server.rst

             TCP 127.0.0.1:5000 0.0.0.0:0 LISTENING 6847

 macOS Monterey and later automatically starts a service that uses port 5000.
-To disable the service, go to System Preferences, Sharing, and disable "AirPlay Receiver".
+You can choose to disable this service instead of using a different port by searching for "AirPlay Receiver" in System Preferences and toggling it off.

 Deferred Errors on Reload